hfakeeeeee/ShuttleSplit/README.md

 ### Currency Format
 The application is configured for Vietnamese Dong (₫).
 To change currency, modify the `formatCurrency` method in `script.js`.

-### Transient Surcharge
+### Payment Status
-The 10,000₫ surcharge for transient players can be modified in the `calculatePlayerCosts` method.
+The payment status for each player can be toggled in the Players Management and Summary sections.

 ## Contributing